ANCSLEEP BLOG

 Since the beginning of the pandemic, people have either been forced out of their jobs or left on their own accord.
 Either way, being without a job has been detrimental to sleep for both US and European workers.

-The idea that individuals without jobs have increased sleep trouble can seem paradoxical considering they seem to have more time to regulate sleep routines than those with full-time jobs.
+The idea that individuals without jobs have increased sleep trouble can seem paradoxical, considering they seem to have more time to regulate their sleep routines than those with full-time jobs.
 However, the stress that comes with job loss can lead to either too much or too little sleep.
 Continue reading to find out how unemployment can impact sleep and what you can do if you are unemployed.

 Read More